 Community ReEngagement and Educational Development (CREED) Program

-- Upon completion of one semester of disciplinary probation and completion of all educational requirements, a student has the opportunity to request a review of their disciplinary probation status or their Z designation through the Community ReEngagement and Educational Development (CREED) Program.
+- Upon completion of one semester of disciplinary probation, deferred disciplinary suspension, or disciplinary suspension and completion of all educational requirements, a student has the opportunity to request a review of their disciplinary probation status or their Z designation through the Community ReEngagement and Educational Development (CREED) Program.

-- Requests should be submitted to the Director of the Office of Student Conduct or designee via an online CREED Program submission form.
+- Requests should be submitted to the Director of Student Conduct and Academic Integrity or designee via an online CREED Program submission form.
 This request can only be submitted once a semester.

 - The CREED Program is designed for a student to have the opportunity to demonstrate that in the period following a violation of the Rules of Conduct, they have taken steps to become a productive and engaged member of the UCF community.

 - In considering this request, a student should complete all outlined requirements of the CREED Program which can be reviewed online at https://osc.sdes.ucf.edu/creed-requirements/.